synarete/silofs/README.md

 in read-only mode, and performs copy-on-write for every mutating operation.

-Creating an online snapshot requires a mounted `silofs` file-system, in read-write mode.
-Upon successful `silofs snap` a new boot configuration file with the snapshot name is created at the root of the repository:
+Creating an online fork requires a mounted `silofs` file-system, in read-write mode.
+Upon successful `silofs fork` a new boot configuration file with the fork's name is created at the root of the repository:

 ```console
 $ silofs mount /path/to/repo/myfs /path/to/mntdir